pulp/pulpcore/docs/glossary.rst

     :class:`~pulpcore.app.models.Artifact`
         A file that belongs to a :term:`content unit<content>`.

+    :class:`~pulpcore.plugin.models.ContentGuard`
+        A pluggable content protection mechanism that can be added to a :term:`Distribution`, and is used exclusively by the :term:`content app` to only had out binary data to trusted clients.
+"Trusted users" are defined by the type of ContentGuard used.

     :class:`~pulpcore.app.models.Content`
     content unit
         Content are the smallest units of data that can be added and removed from